Our Creative Curriculum

 (Includes English, Science and Foundation Subjects of the National Curriculum for KS1 & KS2)

-For more information regarding the coverage, objectives and standards for specific subjects, please contact the front office and request more information to be given to you by the Curriculum Lead.
-It is important to understand that a lot of our curriculum can not be published on a public domain due to copyright laws and regulations.
+If you require more information than what is on our website regarding the coverage, objectives and standards for specific subjects, please contact the front office and request more information to be given to you by the Curriculum Lead.
+It is important to understand that a lot of our curriculum can not be published on a public domain due to copyright laws and regulations (such as the milestones which have been redacted from the subject progress (CONTENT) maps published at the bottom of this page).

 How do you become a Superhero?
 What was it like to be an evacuee?
 Would a wombat enjoy living in England?
 How do Australians celebrate Christmas?
 The journey of a cocoa bean?
 What makes a film worth watching?
 What can we learn from our History?

-These are only some of the exciting questions our pupils have been asking and exploring this year....
+These are only some of the exciting questions our pupils have been asking and exploring.
+Have you visited our 'Learning Journey' webpage to see what our pupils are learning this term?

-We have developed our work with the company Primary Matters adopting their approach for a 'Creative Curriculum' as well as incorporating a mastery approach through all subjects We now use termly whole school topics and interweave the national curriculum requirements through these exciting topics to deliver an education that our teachers and children are overwhelmingly satisfied with.
+Primary Matters: We have developed our work with the company Primary Matters, adopting their approach for a 'Creative Curriculum' as well as incorporating a mastery approach through all subjects.
+We now use termly whole school topics and interweave the national curriculum requirements through these exciting topics to deliver an education that our teachers and children are overwhelmingly satisfied with.

 One of the primary reasons why we have chosen to adopt this curriculum is because it emphasises the importance of developing the depth of children’s learning.
 In essence, this means providing children with increased cognitive challenge, allowing them to apply the skills which they have learnt independently in a range of contexts rather than moving them onto the next skill needlessly when they have not truly mastered it.
 Such thinking is encapsulated in the scenario below: